Caring for an elderly parent can be difficult but even more so when they are resistive and refuse help.

-These 4 strategies helped us to help our mother as best as could possibly be expected.
-It’s extremely difficult to try to help someone who simply refuses any help.
+These 7 strategies helped us to help our mother as best as could possibly be expected.
+It’s an extremely difficult process to try to help someone who simply refuses any extra help.

-But when it’s your parent – how can you back away?
+But when it’s your parent or a loved one – how can you back away?

 We all loved our mother and took care of her until the day she died, at home, just as she wanted.

 She fought us, and hospice until the very end but knowing her personality, we have to admit, we didn’t expect any other outcome.

 What makes an elderly person incompetent?